HarbourHeading/KVM-GPU-Passthrough/README.md

 This guide explains how to set up a headless Windows 10/11 VM on QEMU/KVM with full GPU and CPU passthrough on an Ubuntu 24.04 server.
 I did not find many guides on the topic, so I wanted to share how I accomplished it in a straightforward way.
 Steps can be followed by Nvidia, AMD and Intel users.
 Although it has only been tested on Ubuntu Server 24.04, the steps should remain largely the same for older versions, e.g. 22.04 and 20.04.

 **Note:** This guide isolates the GPU from the Ubuntu host for security reasons.
 The GPU isolation step can be skipped, however it is strongly recommended.
-Guide was originally made for Windows 10, but can be performed with minimal changes (difference being the iso) in Windows 11.
-For clarity, tools like spice viewer is referred to as a remote viewer, while apps like parsec and looking glass are referred to as remote desktops.
+Guide was originally made for Windows 10, but can be performed with minimal changes (difference being the iso and some minor documented knickknacks) in Windows 11.
+For clarity, tools like spice viewer is referred to as a remote viewer, while software applications like parsec and looking glass are referred to as remote desktops.

 ## Table of Contents
 - [Prerequisites](#prerequisites)